xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

     # wget http://nginx.org/download/nginx-1.10.1.tar.gz

 It's also important to grab the developer's signing key and verify the contents of our download.
-First, we'll need the signing key, which we can download from a public PGP keyserver:
+Download the signing key from a public PGP keyserver:

 .. code::